toanluu/vietname/docs/index.md

 ## Introduction

-According to Wikipedia, more than [5 millions](https://en.wikipedia.org/wiki/Overseas_Vietnamese) overseas Vietnamese.
-Detect Vietnamese names from big database is useful for some community activities.
+According to Wikipedia, there are more than [5 millions](https://en.wikipedia.org/wiki/Overseas_Vietnamese) overseas Vietnamese in the world.
+Detect Vietnamese names from big global database is useful for some applications and community activities.

 Recognizing Vietnamese names poses a challenge due to their shared Latin characters and similar word forms with names from other countries.
 For instance, the name “Nguyen” (folding form of popular surname Nguyễn or name Nguyên) is easily identifiable as Vietnamese.
 However, widespread Vietnamese surnames like “Lê” when written without accents, can be confused with common French prepositions like “Le” and “Đỗ” may be mistaken for the English verb “Do”.
 Furthermore, some names, such as “Vân” or “Văn”, sound distinctly Vietnamese but, when written without diacritics, can be confused with the common Dutch name “Van”.